apache/trafficcontrol/docs/source/api/v4/servers.rst

 -----------------
 :cachegroupId:     An integer that is the :ref:`ID of the Cache Group <cache-group-id>` to which the server shall belong
 :cdnId:            The integral, unique identifier of the CDN to which the server shall belong
-:configUpdateTime: The last time an update was requested for this server.
-This field defaults to standard epoch
-:configApplyTime:  The last time an update was applied for this server.
-This field defaults to standard epoch
 :domainName:       The domain part of the server's :abbr:`FQDN (Fully Qualified Domain Name)`
 :hostName:         The (short) hostname of the server
 :httpsPort:        An optional port number on which the server listens for incoming HTTPS connections/requests